We may earn affiliate commissions for the recommended products. Learn more.

 SimpliSafe is a DIY home security company that has existed since 2006.
 The company claims to have pioneered affordable DIY security systems and has helped nearly 100,000 businesses save on security costs.
 I think it is ideal for smaller businesses on a budget.

-Equipment: SimpliSafe offers various devices, including HD security cameras, advanced motion and glass break sensors, entry sensors, and panic buttons.
+SimpliSafe made it to the top of my list of commercial alarm systems due to its business-grade equipment.
+It includes everything, from HD security cameras to advanced motion and glass break sensors, entry sensors, and panic buttons.
 SimpliSafe's business packages cover entrances and high-traffic areas.

-Monitoring: SimpliSafe offers 24/7 monitoring, with the higher-tier plans offering Fast Protect (video verification) for police dispatch.
-No-fee self-monitoring is also available.
+SimpliSafe offers 24/7 monitoring, with the higher-tier plans offering Fast Protect (video verification) for police dispatch.
+I also appreciated the versatility of this service with four different monitoring plans – the Standard, the Core, the Pro, and the Pro Plus.

 4. Xfinity – easily integrated security system for businesses